How a college grad without programming experience started a Y Combinator company and created a blog with hundreds of thousands of readers

 As you know from the Vanity Fair article, we pitched a different idea at the interview and then they accepted us, even though they weren’t sure about either of these ideas, but they figured we’d come up with a new idea, which we did, and that was Ridejoy.
 I’ve been doing Ridejoy for over a year now, and it’s been a really incredible experience.

-Q. For those who aren’t aware of the Vanity Fair article you’re talking about, what exactly is that article?
+Q. For those unaware of the Vanity Fair article, what exactly is that article?

 A. There was a journalist named Randall Stross who gained permission from Paul Graham to be basically embedded inside a YC batch, which happened to be Summer 2011, which is when Ridejoy was incubated.